Andy Ibáñez Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.

-- The Twins' 3.50 team ERA ranks second among all MLB pitching staffs.
+- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.56).

-- Twins pitchers combine to give up 67 home runs (one per game), the third-fewest in the league.
+- Twins pitchers combine to give up the second-fewest home runs in baseball (67 total, one per game).

-- The right-hander last appeared on Friday against the Toronto Blue Jays, when he threw five innings, allowing one earned run while giving up five hits.
+- In his most recent outing on Saturday against the Toronto Blue Jays, the righty tossed six innings, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.